Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Lithuania is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+As a member of the European Union (EU), Lithuania is subject to accounting, auditing, and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+Lithuania’s corporate reporting and audit framework has been aligned with the EU acquis communautaire, including the EU Accounting Directive and the EU Statutory Audit Directive and Regulation.

 • Regulation of Accountancy Profession